kaledaljebur/SnortIDS-Windows/readme.md

 1. Download and install [Npcap](https://npcap.com/#download).
    - Npcap needed by SnortIDS for traffic capturing and it is part of Wireshark.
-   - Although Npcap  will be installed with Wireshark, it is better not to install Wireshark before Npcap because this will trigger **_0xc00000b_** error.
-If you see the **_0xc00000b_** error because you have installed Wireshark first, then just remove Wireshark and Npcap, restart the machine, then install Npcap first.
+   - Although Npcap  will be installed with Wireshark, it is better not to install Wireshark before Npcap because this may trigger **_0xc00000b_** error.
+If you see the **_0xc00000b_** error later because you have installed Wireshark first, then just remove Wireshark and Npcap, restart the machine, then install Npcap first.

 1. Download SnortIDS from this [repository](https://github.com/kaledaljebur/snortids-windows/raw/main/Snort.zip) and unzip it in the C drive in Windows to be in
    - `c:\Snort\` \